JoaccoG/JoaccoG/README.md

 ## 💫 About Me:
 I am a software development enthusiast.
-I started to get into the world of programming since I was 15 years old as a hobby with some friends developing a server within a game, when my friends and I got tired of the game we separated and I did not return to the world of programming until I was 21 years old.
-In the middle of the COVID-19 quarantine, I started self-taught and quickly fell in love with the world of software development.
-I realized at some point that this is what I wanted to do.
+I started to get into the world of programming since I was 15 years old as a hobby with some friends developing a game server so people can join and enjoy the game with us.
+When my friends and I got tired of the game we separated and I didn't program again until I was 21 years old.
+In the middle of the COVID-19 quarantine, I started to self-taught and quickly fell in love with the world of software development.
+At some point I realized that this is what I want to do with my life.

 Today I am studying, reading and learning to become a good developer and join the tech industry.

 ## 🌐 Socials: